We may earn a commission if you make a purchase through the links on our website.

 • Traffic monitoring to detect bottlenecks

-• An easy-to-use, self-installing package
+• Easy-to-use, self-installing package

 With these selection criteria in mind, we have found a selection of very good free network monitoring systems.
 We made sure to find options for Windows and Linux.

-Here's the Best Open-Source Network Monitoring Software:
+The Best Open-Source Network Monitoring Software:

 1. Zabbix